lohvht/logfeller/README.md

 	// Backups maintains the number of backups to keep.
 If this is empty, do
 	// not delete backups.
 	Backups int `json:"backups" yaml:"backups"`
-	// BackupTimeFormat is the backup time format used when logfeller rotates
+	// BackupTimeFormat is time format used for the backup file's encoded timestamp.
-	// the file.
-Defaults to ".2006-01-02T1504-05" if empty
+	// Defaults to ".2006-01-02T1504-05" if empty.
 	// See the golang `time` package for more example formats
 	// https://golang.org/pkg/time/#Time.Format
 	BackupTimeFormat string `json:"backup_time_format" yaml:"backup-time-format"`
 	// contains filtered or unexported fields
 }
 ```

-Logfeller contains `json` and `yaml` bindings so you may use [json.Unmarshal](https://golang.org/pkg/encoding/json/#Unmarshal) and [yaml.Unmarshal](https://pkg.go.dev/gopkg.in/yaml.v2) to marshal it into `*logfeller.File`

 An example of how to unmarshal JSON into logfeller is shown below:
 ```